 Advanced analytics allow to forecast the demand for delivery services.
-Based on past data, combined with other market information, it’s possible to better predict expected future order volume and plan operations (e.g., required number of drivers, delivery scheduling, and vehicle management) accordingly.
+Based on past data, combined with other market information, it’s possible to better predict expected future order volume and plan operations (e.g., required number of drivers, delivery schedules, and vehicle management) accordingly.

 Couriers largely determine a service’s overall quality.
 A rating system allows to evaluate key factors such as response rate and speed.
-Customer feedback is essential, especially about the issues like delay, broken or missing items.
+Customer feedback is essential, especially about issues like delay, broken or missing items.
 It’s also mutually motivational as it builds trust and helps improve the service.